[Home] [About Us] [Intercultural Music] [MRI Press] [Publications] [Purchasing Options] [Events] [Memoriam] [Contact]

 • June 21, 2002

-Library of Congress Association of Asian Americans (LCAAA) is sponsoring a presentation by Dr. Cynthia Tse Kimberlin: “Close Encounters of the Third Kind: Another View - from a Peace Corps Volunteer in Eritrea 1962-64”.
+Library of Congress Association of Asian Americans (LCAAA) is sponsoring a presentation by Dr. Cynthia Tse Kimberlin: “Close Encounters of the Third Kind: Another View - from a Peace Corps Volunteer in Eritrea1 1962-64”.
 It focuses on issues relevant to Asian Americans.
 Takes place at the time of the 40th (plus 1) Anniversary of the US Peace Corps in Washington, D.C.
 (June 20-23).
 James Madison Memorial Building, 6th Floor, West Dining Room, Noon - 1:00 pm.
 Washington D.C.
 (Subway stop: South Capitol Street)

 2001 Events Back to Top